Skip to main content

 Samsonite

-If you regularly bring beer or wine home from a trip involving air travel, you’ll want to invest in a sturdy, durable hard-shell suitcase.
+If you regularly bring beer or wine home from a trip involving flights, you’ll want to invest in a sturdy, durable, hard-shell suitcase.
 The ideal piece of luggage for transporting alcohol should have a rigid, hard-sided structure.
-Bags with collapsible walls, such as duffels, are not suited for transporting such delicate cargo.
+Bags with collapsible walls, such as duffels, are unsuitable for transporting such delicate cargo.

-Aside from a heavy-duty suitcase, you also want to make sure the bottle or cans are safely wrapped up for the flight.
+In addition to a heavy-duty suitcase, you should also make sure the bottles or cans are safely wrapped for the flight.

 Hermes Rivera / Unsplash

-First off, let us assure you of one thing: Your beer and wine, even if they are carbonated and contain bubbles like sparkling wines, will not explode during your flight.
-Both the cargo hold, and the cabin are pressurized, so that great new IPA you just had to buy a few bottles of or the fancy bubbly you’re going to save for a special occasion won’t blow their top on the way home.
+First, let us assure you that your beer and wine, even if they are carbonated and contain bubbles like sparkling wines, will not explode during your flight.
+The cargo hold and the cabin are pressurized, so that great new IPA you just had to buy a few bottles of or the fancy bubbly you’ll save for a special occasion won’t blow their top on the way home.

 • Wrap each bottle or can in its own individual plastic bag.
-If one can or bottle breaks during transit, the mess will be contained by the bag, protecting your clothes and other belongings from being soaked in wine and beer.
-Ziploc bags come in handy for this purpose, but you can also use just about any plastic bag as long as it can be tied closed or secured.
+If one can or bottle breaks during transit, the bag will contain the mess, protecting your clothes and other belongings from being soaked in wine and beer.
+Ziploc bags come in handy for this purpose, but you can use just about any plastic bag if it can be tied closed or secured.
 If you’re worried about plastic waste, you can always reuse plastic bags again and again or invest in reusable silicone bags that can easily be washed out and reused in the future.
 Never pack bottles or cans together.

 • Make sure each bottle or can is well-padded.
-After making sure each can or bottle has been wrapped up plastic, make sure that each is individually surrounded by enough padding that they won’t knock against each other or roll around.
+After making sure each can or bottle has been wrapped up in plastic, make sure that each is individually surrounded by enough padding that they won’t knock against each other or roll around.
 That means adding padding on the sides, top, and bottom.
-Often, just wrapping your clothes, towels, or other soft items around the bottles is sufficient, especially if you use heavier clothes like jackets or sweaters.
-If you’re still afraid of any liquids leaking onto your clothes if there’s breakage, you can also pad them with bubble wrap before placing the bottle or can into the plastic bag.
+Just wrapping your clothes, towels, or other soft items around the bottles is often sufficient, especially if you use heavier clothes like jackets or sweaters.
+If you’re still afraid of any liquid leaking onto your clothes if there’s breakage, you can pad them with bubble wrap before placing the bottle or can into the plastic bag.
 Make sure to pad each bottle or can separately.

-Cans and glass bottles both travel differently.
-So, next, we’ll talk about the pros and cons of each, as well as specific packing instructions.
+Cans and glass bottles travel differently.
+Next, we’ll discuss the pros and cons of each and provide specific packing instructions.

 Close-up of packing a can in a suitcase